Skip to content

 Accommodations

-Accommodations along the 5-day Annapurna base camp short trek are mostly in the form of teahouses, which are basic lodges offering rooms for trekkers to stay overnight.
+Accommodations along the 5-day Annapurna Base Camp short trek are mostly teahouses, basic lodges that offer rooms for trekkers to stay overnight.
 These teahouses provide simple accommodation with basic amenities.
 The rooms usually have twin beds and blankets.
 In some teahouses, you might find shared bathrooms, while in others.

 Teahouses sometimes become crowded during peak trekking seasons, such as spring (March to May) and autumn (September to November).
 We recommend arriving at your destination early to secure a room, especially if you have a specific teahouse in mind.